 The DUDIT calculator, short for the Drug Use Disorders Identification Test, is a convenient tool to help you identify drug-related problems, specifically whether you have harmful drug habits or a possible dependence on drugs.

-According to AUDIT and DUDIT, and more!, 31.9 million people are illegal drug users in the United States.
+According to AUDIT calculator and more!, 31.9 million people are illegal drug users in the United States.
 Research shows that the best way to help someone with drug-related problems is to identify the problem early and intervene with appropriate means.
 Therefore, it doesn't matter whether you are a medical professional, taking a patient's standard medical history, or a person concerned about drug-related problems — the DUDIT calculator is a concise and straightforward tool to help you with screening.
-Come along to learn how to use the DUDIT calculator, interpret the DUDIT score, the difference between the
+Come along to learn how to use the DUDIT calculator, interpret the DUDIT score, the difference between the DUDIT and

 ❗ We do not endorse the use of drugs!
 If you're struggling with addiction, or if you engage in risky drug habits, then consider contacting your local addiction treatment center to get the support you need.